Faith and Freedom Coalition: Road to Majority

-June 19, 2014, marked FFC's 5th annual Road to Majority policy conference in Washington, DC.
+On 19 June 2014, FFC marked its 5th annual Road to Majority policy conference in Washington, DC.
 The event was attended by national grassroots activists and featured notable speakers such as Gov. Bobby Jindal, Monica Crowley, Sen. Ted Cruz, Sen. Mitch McConnell, Majority Leader Kevin McCarthy, and Mike Huckabee.
 Conservative activist Phyllis Schlafly received the Winston Churchill Award for Conservative Leadership for her history of conservative activism.

-On June 8, 2017, President Donald Trump gave his support to the organization and vowed to protect religious liberty and expand the role of religion in politics and education.
+On 8 June 2017, President Donald Trump gave his support to the organization and vowed to protect religious liberty and expand the role of religion in politics and education.
 Trump's speech was praised by Frank Pavone which he said that it inspired him in his anti-abortion campaign.
 However, his speech and attendance to the conference was criticised by LGBT leaders along with his lack of official recognition of the Pride Month, which started in June.
 Vice President Mike Pence, Counselor to the President Kellyanne Conway, Speaker of the House Paul Ryan, Senate Majority Leader Mitch McConnell, Senator Ted Cruz, James Dobson, House Majority Leader Kevin McCarthy, Steve Scalise, Pat Boone and Michael Medved also attended the conference.

 The COVID-19 pandemic forced FFC to move their conference out of Washington.
-The conference was held at the Cobb galleria in their hometown of Atlanta, Georgia, in 2020 and at the Gaylord Palms Resort & Convention Center in Kissimmee, Florida, June 17–19, 2021.
+The conference was held at the Cobb galleria in their hometown of Atlanta Georgia in 2020, and at the Gaylord Palms Resort & Convention Center in Kissimmee Florida during 17–19 June 2021.

+The conference returned to Washington DC during 23–24 June 2023 at the Washington Hilton.
+The conference marked the first time all eleven declared GOP presidential candidates had appeared together at an event.
+President Donald Trump served as the closing speaker of the conference where during the Gala dinner he received "raucous applause from a packed ballroom of evangelical Christian activists".
+The speech marked the one year anniversary of the Supreme Court's decision to overturn Roe v.
+Wade.

-Fundraising
+Fundraising and finances

-Faith and Freedom Coalition contracted with an outside firm, American Target Advertising, to solicit donations through direct mail.
-In 2015, American Target Advertising raised $4,781,850 for Faith and Freedom Coalition, of which American Target Advertising kept $3,694,853.

-Faith and Freedom Coalition contracted with another outside firm, Unisource Direct LLC, to solicit donations through telephone calls.
-In 2015, Faith and Freedom Coalition paid Unisource Direct $167,198 to raise $33,198 for Faith and Freedom Coalition.
+Faith and Freedom Coalition contracts with outside firms American Target Advertising and Unisource Direct LLC for solicitations through direct mail and telephone calls.

+Finances for the fiscal year ending 31 December 2022 (the latest available) consist of: revenue of $24,429,473 expenses of $26,653,399; and donations of $24,448,17.